 - Shop around – be sure you know what’s included in the package and compare similar offers online

 - Research local tipping practices – in some countries, you’re expected to tip a lot (for example, the USA), so you’ll need to work this into your budget

 - Beware if a deal seems too good to be true – it may be that way for a reason, whether it’s an inconvenient resort location or poor quality food

-But beyond the cost, you should also think about the overall experience to choose a holiday that’s right for your family.
+But beyond the cost, you should also consider the overall experience of choosing a holiday right for your family.
 Do you prefer the ease of having your day mapped out with a full schedule of activities, or do you like to be spontaneous and get off the beaten path?
 Your family’s travel style may be the ultimate deciding factor!

 COPYRIGHT 2014 - 2023 LUXURYTRAVELDIARY.COM REPRODUCTION WITHOUT CONSENT FORBIDDEN.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.